GazzolaLab/PyElastica/docs/guide/workflow.md

     # custom callback class
 )
 ```
-to collect data from multiple rods at the same time.
+to handle data from multiple rods at the same time.
-Additionally, you can pass ellipsis (...) to collect data from all rods in the simulator.
+Additionally, you can pass ellipsis (...) to collect data from all rods/systems in the simulator.
 ```python
 ...
     def make_callback(self, system, time, current_step):